gvwilson/thirdbit/src/fiction/iffy/index.md

 Beside her,
 Wales swore under his breath.

-"The Antarctic has been neutral territory for over a century," the governor went on.
+"The Antarctic has been neutral territory for almost a century," the governor went on.
 "In recent years,
 however,